 All scanners and printers will be replacing older, outdated and no longer useful similar equipment and will be used by inspection personnel during the inspection process.
 In-car docking stations are needed to accommodate the updated laptop computers.
 The Office Suite software will be installed on the laptop computers and desktop computers.

-Purchase "inSPECT" yearly software license: \$30,500 Purchase "TruckCRYPT" yearly software license: \$2,000 Purchase "DOCUtector" Driver's License Guide Subscription: \$4,500 inSPECT software is used for uploading roadside safety inspection data to Federal and State data bases.
+inSPECT software is used for uploading roadside safety inspection data to Federal and State data bases.
 TruckCRYPT is software used to obtain crash related data from trucks following serious/fatal accidents.
-DOCUtector software used to detect fraudulent licenses/Identi¿cations during enforcement Yearly maintenance cost for covert tractor trailer: \$4,000
+DOCUtector software used to detect fraudulent licenses/identifications during enforcement